Mika Zibanejad Game Preview: Rangers vs. Wild

 Zibanejad Season Stats Insights

-- In 10 games this season, Zibanejad has averaged 19:49 on the ice, while putting up a plus-minus rating of +3.
+- In 12 games this season, Zibanejad has averaged 19:40 on the ice, while putting up a plus-minus of +5.

-- Zibanejad has a goal in two of 10 games this season, but has to post a multi-goal effort.
+- In two of 12 games this season, Zibanejad has scored a goal, but he's yet to produce two or more goals in the same contest.

-- Zibanejad has a point in five of 10 games this season, with multiple points in two of them.
+- In six of 12 games this season, Zibanejad has registered a point, including two games with two or more points.

-- In four of 10 games this year, Zibanejad has had an assist, including two games with multiple assists.
+- In five of 12 games this season, Zibanejad has had an assist, including two games with multiple assists.

-- Zibanejad's implied probability to go over his point total is 36.4% based on the odds.
+- Zibanejad has an implied probability of 70.4% to go over his point total based on the odds.

 Sign up for Underdog fantasy today.